 Finally, we were close to the end of the road and what we thought might be a resort or cafe.
 In fact, we had stumbled into a small fishing village called Sitio Sawang.
 They were as surprised as us.

-In fact, there open plan houses and lots were sprawled across the road and we actually drove through someone’s living room!
+In fact, they’re open-plan houses and lots were sprawled across the road and we actually drove through someone’s living room!
 Like all over the Philippines, the locals were intrigued but of course happy to see us.

 The reef turned out to be magnificent.
 I tracked some fishing boats as they cruised through Looc Bay and also shot some stationary boats parked near the mangroves.
 There’s nothing like being in an epic location and seeing it from the air.